 Explained | Centre’s EWS quota rethink, legal status of MSP, privacy and the data protection law, and India-U.S. trade issues

-What is the Government’s position?
+What is the agreement on digital services?